yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 # FIFO

-depanlinkFIFO supporttengahlink./fifo-support.htmlbelakanglink is off by default with `Document` entries (same as with POJO).
+[FIFO support](./fifo-support.html) is off by default with `Document` entries (same as with POJO).
 To enable FIFO support, modify the type introduction code and set the desired FIFO support mode.
 For example:

 {% inittab os_simple_space|top %}